All Episodes

 I don't think you'll ever see a mandating of vaccine, particularly for the general public.

-It is extremely unlikely that you're going to get a central federal mandate for vaccines.
+Because it is extremely unlikely that you're going to get a central federal mandate for vaccines.

-It's not, I believe, gonna come centrally.
+It's not, I believe, going to come centrally.

-I don't think that that would happen, Randy, because it is very, you know, the way our government runs that we generally don't like to demand that the state does something, and you know, the nature of our government, our society is a federalist.
+I don't think that that would happen, Randy, because it is very, you know, the way our government runs, that we generally don't like to demand that a state does something.

-Most of the time you need a degree of independence and decision making to the state and local authorities.
+Most of the time, you need a degree of independence and decision-making to the state and local authorities.

-So I don't think that that would occur, but it's not going to be mandated from the federal government.
+But it's not going to be mandated from the federal government.

 But for the general population, you can't.

-I doubt very seriously if it will be a central federally government mandated vaccination.
+I doubt very seriously if it will be a central, federally government-mandated vaccination.

-I wouldn't demand to be mandatory perhaps the federal government should step in and issue mandates, and if not, are you putting the needs of unvaccinated people ahead of the needs of the vaccinated people?
+And if not, are you putting the needs of unvaccinated people ahead of the needs of vaccinated people?

 Well, I think the question here, one, that's not the role of the federal government.

-Um, that is the role that institutions, private sector entities, uh, and others may take.
+That is the role that institutions, private sector entities, and others may take.

 We cannot require someone to be vaccinated.